uscensusbureau/citysdk/docs/citysdk.census.md

 **callback**: `function`, A callback, which accepts a response parameter

+### GEOtoESRI.validateRequestGeographyVariables(requestIn, callback)

+Checks the geo-related parts of the request against the geography definition of the API being requested

+**Parameters**

+**requestIn**: , Checks the geo-related parts of the request against the geography definition of the API being requested

+**callback**: , Checks the geo-related parts of the request against the geography definition of the API being requested

+### GEOtoESRI.validateRequestGeographyVariablesProcess(requestIn, callback)

+Compares the geoDefinition against the request.
+Returns false if location variables required by the api are missing.

+**Parameters**

+**requestIn**: , Compares the geoDefinition against the request.
+Returns false if location variables required by the api are missing.

+**callback**: , Compares the geoDefinition against the request.
+Returns false if location variables required by the api are missing.

 ### GEOtoESRI.GEORequest(request, callback)

+Retrieves data and geographic shapes encoded as geoJSON.
 Example request.{     "lat": latitude,     "lng": longitude,     "sublevel": <optional> true/false,     "container": <optional> place/county/state/tract     "level": place/county/state/blockGroup/tract     "variables": []     "containerGeometry": <optional> Must have sublevel true and container flags, this value should be ESRI json and                         marks the boundaries of the query region.
 You can convery geojson to ESRI via                         CensusModule.prototype.GEOtoESRI}

 **Parameters**